prokopiu/kpcrew/README.md

-# KPCrew 2.3-alpha9 (06/2024)
+# KPCrew 2.3-alpha10 (04/2025)
-FlyWithLua scripts to simulate a virtual first officer in X-Plane 11/12.
+FlyWithLua scripts to simulate a virtual first officer in X-Plane 12 (not testing in in XP11 any more).
 THIS IS A COMPLETE REWRITE AND STILL IN ALPHA.
 PLEASE REMOVE ANY OLDER KPCREW FILES FROM SCRIPTS AND MODULES FOLDER!

-** do not use the DEPARTURE BRIEFING section and do not press the SPEAK button or X-Plane will crash!!**
-I will fix it in the next release.

 ## Introduction
 Coming from the FSX/P3D world I know the FS2Crew products which I had for all payware aircraft if available.
 I always wished that I could get something like that for X-Plane.
 FlyWithLua turned out to be a great programming environment for X-Plane and I decided to try replicating something like FS2Crew for the Zibo B738.

 Why the Zibo?
 Because it is the most accessible and function-rich freeware aircraft in X-Plane and I love the Boeing 737s.

+In the meantime, I did a complete rewrite of many SOPs to follow a default, abbreviated flow to be able to add more aircraft much quicker than before.
+You now have the following aircraft supported, more to come:
+ - Zibo B738 full SOP
+ - XP12 CitationX individual SOP
+ - XP12 A330-300 DFLT SOP
+ - X-Crafts freeware E-Jets (go to X-Crafts website) DFLT SOP
+ - Laminar MD-82 DFLT SOP
+ - ToLiss A319, A320 & A321 DFLT Flow (A330 and A340 coming)

 ### What does it do?